Crenshaw (mixtape): Release and promotion

 On October 2, 2013, Hussle released two greatest hits compilation albums to iTunes, Nip Hussle the Great Vol. 1 and Vol. 2.
 On September 24, 2013, Nipsey Hussle and Karen Civil TV released the first trailer for the mixtape, featuring him driving around Crenshaw, Los Angeles, and talking about his upbringing in the city.
 On October 3, 2013, he released a second trailer for the mixtape, also revealing 1,000 hard copies of the mixtape would be sold for $100 each.
 He explained his decision to RapRadar saying, "It’s 2013.
 Whether we accept it or not, buying music is a choice, not a requisite.
 When I think of the psychology behind what makes me purchase an artist's album, it’s always a form of reciprocation.
 Almost like a token of appreciation after I experience the product.
 The reason I chose to charge $100 dollars each copy and only start with 1000 units is because I tailor making my music for those who are listening. it's not about stepping outside of what I’m known for in hopes of new discovery.
 What that means less is fans that are better served.
-I'm more or less focused on fully serving the ones that have connected all ready.
+I'm more or less focused on fully serving the ones that have connected already.
 That being said it's a value over volume thing. if I'm goin to offer a product made with no compromise or concession to the platforms (radio, A&R opinion, label bias) ect...ect..then the way we sale it has to change."